emca-it/Energy-Log-Server-6.x/02-00-00-Data_source_and_application_management/02-00-00-Data_source_and_application_management.md

 To configure Energy Logserver so its services can be managed without root access follow these steps:

-1. Create a file in `/etc/sudoers.d` (eg.: 10-logserver) with the content:
+1. Create a file in `/etc/sudoers.d` (eg.: 10-logserver) with the content

 		%kibana ALL=/bin/systemctl status kibana
 		%kibana ALL=/bin/systemctl status kibana.service